- Definition: What is car tuning?

 In the case of the rear light, LED technology reveals further advantages in addition to a more attractive appearance: The brighter beam makes the car more visible, and the LED lamps react more quickly as brake lights than other light sources.

 Many tuners start with so-called cleaning.
-They first hide everything that is visually distracting: lettering and logos are covered with so-called wrapping, and mouldings or door handles are removed.
+They first hide everything that is visually distracting: lettering and logos are removed or pasted over in so-called wrapping, mouldings or door handles are removed.

-Other popular starting points for initial component changes are the skirts, radiator grille or exhaust.
-New sports grilles are usually a simple embellishment with a big effect.
-Adding a rear apron, on the other hand, makes the vehicle appear wider and the road holding more compact.
-And the end of the exhaust system is formed by the exhaust pipe.
-Depending on the vehicle, several exhaust pipes may be fitted.
-For a sporty look, tuners replace the tailpipe or equip it with trim.
+Popular starting points for initial component modifications are also skirts or the radiator grille.
+New sports grilles are usually a simple facelift with a big effect.
+Adding a rear apron, on the other hand, makes the vehicle appear wider and gives it a richer appearance on the road.

 When chopping, certain lengths are cut out of supporting parts (A-, B- and C-pillars) of the body.
 This changes the dimensions of the body.
 The roof appears lower, the windows smaller.